 The Union Public Service Commission (UPSC) holds a competitive examination named Indian Forest Service (IFS) Examination for recruiting officers for the Indian Forest Service.
-The Indian Forest Service was created in 1966 for protection, conservation, and regeneration of forest resources.
-The Indian Forest Service Officers (IFS) who are recruited through UPSC by the Central Government play a very crucial role in the management and supervision of the country’s forest reserves and wildlife.
+The Indian Forest Service was created in 1966 for the protection, conservation, and regeneration of forest resources.
+The Indian Forest Service Officers (IFS) who are recruited through UPSC by the Central Government plays a very crucial role in the management and supervision of the country’s forest reserves and wildlife.

 UPSC IFoS Exam Syllabus

 The candidates should appear in both the Papers of Civil Services (Prelim) Examination for the purpose of evaluation.
 The candidate will be disqualified they fail to appear in both papers of Civil Services (Prelim) Examination

 - General English